RIPE-NCC/rpki-publication-server/README.md

 Configuring HTTPS for publication protocol
 ------------------------------------------

-It is possible to use HTTPS for publication protocol, with or without client authentication.
+The publication server **requires** HTTPS for the publication protocol with client authentication.
+This mitigates the risk of publication server from being launched without HTTPS in a production setting by accident (ROS 2.15.3).

-To enable HTTPS for publication protocol, set publication.spray.can.server.ssl-encryption parameter to "on", and define publication.server.keystore.\* properties.
+**Keep in mind** that client authentication needs to be setup both on the side of the publisher as well.

 To create self-signed server's certificate, use following commands: